TechDanny/c-projects/README.md

-Creating c projects on this repo.\n
+Creating c projects on this repo.
 Really happy to create projects using C language